kevinlizh1992/ShopifyImage/README.md

 2. This project was built with PHP/Laravel, Bootstrap and deployed with Heroku.
 3. Note that on Heroku, the app's dynos have an ephemeral filesystem.
 This means that files (images) you upload will disppear whenever a dyno restarts or is replaced.
 This is not yet addressed in this version of the challenge.

-List of future potential features.
+List of future potential features (see PDF diagram files).
 1. Search bar
 2. Categories within search bar
         -Photos, icons, vector graphics, illustration, videos/gifs, size compatible with shopify template